What are the risks between exchange and completion?

 Once more, this situation could get messy.
 The best advice if this has happened to you is for you to speak with your solicitor and seek their professional advice.

-5. The home you’re buying burns down between exchange and completion
+5. Where do you stand if the home you’re buying burns down between exchange and completion

-If the house that you’re buying burns down between exchange and completion, you still have to go ahead buy it.
+If the house you’re buying burns down between exchange and completion, you are legally obliged to still go ahead complete the sale.

-As for who is responsible for the damage can be a bit of a grey area.
-Although the seller is contracted to look after the house and repair any damage.
-The seller is obliged to keep the property in the same condition it was when contracts were exchanged.
+As for who is responsible for the damage will be down to what’s included in the Sale Contract.
+The seller is contracted to look after the house and repair any damage they do to the property.
+The seller is also obliged to keep the property in the same condition it was when contracts were exchanged.

-However, this isn’t particularly helpful, as you no longer have a house to move into.
-But on the assumption that you are also selling and you will also have exchanged, you will have to move out of your house.
+However, this isn’t particularly helpful, particularly if your new home is no longer suitable to move into.
+But on the assumption that you are also selling and you will also have exchanged, you will have to move out of your current house.

 This is why it’s recommended to insure the new property on the day of exchange.